King Charles III England Coast Path - South East Map and Information

 There are some great walks to enjoy along parts of the King Charles III England Coast Path South East, which will give you a flavour of the wonderful, peaceful nature of the stunning coastal landscape.

-Short walks can be viewed on the Interactive Map below or you can browse the list on the Circular and Linear Walks page.
+Short walks can be viewed on the Interactive Map above or you can browse the list on the Circular and Linear Walks page.

 A selection of leaflets are also available to download from Explore Kent’s Coast website or hard copy on request from Explore Kent.